SirBob01/Assembly-Projects/README.md

 ---

-These programs are written for the Intel x86-64 architecture.
+These programs are written for the Intel x86-64 architecture on Linux.
 They must be assembled in 64-bit mode (32-bit is not compatible).

 This repository is meant to be a compilation of all the programs I've written as learning exercises.

 ## Assembling